DanyResasco/desperate_housewife/README.md

 If set this param to_
 	- 0 starts the demo that take the first graspable object with obstacles avoidance
-	- 1 start the demo tat take the first graspable object and the obstacle will be push down to the table The third demo is not properly a demo because works always at background and starts when on the table there are more than user definition number of obstalces.
+	- 1 start the demo tat take the first graspable object and the obstacle will be push down to the table The third demo is not properly a demo because works always at background and starts when on the table there are more than user definition number of obstacles.
 In this case the robot overtun the table precisely Desperate_housewife.
 This number is setting into config file desperate_demo_hand_pose_param.
 This param is called Number_obj.
 There is another param to set, is the time of interpolation.
 This time is setting into config file vito_controllers.
 It's must be setting in both arm.
 At config param, this time is called time_interp_desired.

 Lets a look of all code: